Environmental Justice

 Environmental Justice Organizations

-BIG: Blacks in Green™ - Founded in 2007 by Naomi Davis, BIG is an environmental justice and economic development non-profit in the West Woodlawn community of Chicago.
-BIG is the creator of the Sustainable Square Mile™ – a whole-system solution for the whole-system problem common to Black communities everywhere, and considered the gold standard for Black community economic development where families can walk to work, walk to shop, walk to learn, walk to play, own the businesses, own the land, and live the conservation lifestyle.
-BIG teaches its neighbors in the age of climate crisis by building new green economies in horticulture, energy, housing, tourism, and waste, and measures success by an increase in household income.
+BIG: Blacks in Green - BIG is an environmental justice and economic development nonprofit in the West Woodlawn community of Chicago.
+BIG is the creator of the Sustainable Square Mile™ – a whole-system solution for the whole-system problem common to Black communities, and considered the gold standard for Black community economic development.
+Here, families can walk to work, shop, learn, and play, and live the conservation lifestyle.
+BIG is building new green economies and measures success by an increase in household income.
 Some of their projects include the Campaign to End Energy Poverty, Garden-Oriented Development (GOD), and the conversion of the Emmett Till & Mamie Till-Mobley House into a Museum.

-Chicago Asian Americans for Environmental Justice - CAAEJ is a group of progressive Asian Americans in the greater Chicagoland area working to provide an Asian American voice in the environmental movement and center the people impacted by environmental injustice.
+Chicago Asian Americans for Environmental Justice (CAAEJ) - is a group of progressive Asian Americans in the greater Chicagoland area working to provide an Asian American voice in the environmental movement and center the people impacted by environmental injustice.
 In addition to engaging and educating Asian Americans on local and national environmental justice issues, they mobilize their community to stand in solidarity with other organizations doing this work in Chicago and beyond.

 Neighbors for Environmental Justice (N4EJ) - The purpose of Neighbors for Environmental Justice is to educate, advocate and organize with their community to accomplish environmental justice on the southwest side of Chicago.
 They believe environmental justice cannot be separated from racial justice, and so they align and advocate to support the larger struggle for justice in all the forms it takes.